|

 Left: Scottish Amateur League match secretary Robert Bowman and general secretary Robert Marshall prepare to hand over the Premier Division championship trophy.
 Right: A delighted Saints skipper Dante Lopez finally gets his hands on the superb piece of silverware.

 Saints No 1 supporter Iain Neilson pictured with team manager Iain Jackson and club secretary David Buchanan.
 Iain follows the team on a regular basis both at home and away.
-Iain Jackson said: 'We've been to some far flung pitches this season that sometimes take the team bus a while to find, but nine times out of ten Iain Neilson is at the park before us - his support is much appreciated by the boys.'
+Iain Jackson said: 'We've been to some far flung pitches this season that sometimes take the team bus a while to find, but nine times out of ten Iain Neilson

 Was it . . . or wasn't it?
 Donald Campbell goes down in the Aikenhead box, but referee Alan Lamb didn't give a penalty.
-Let's not forget that Aikenhead Thistle contributed to a good game of football and although the Glasgow side lost 1-0 they showed that they hadn't travelled all the way to Oban just to make up the numbers.

 Some action shots of the game played at Glencruitten on Saturday 15th May, 2010.